Oxymetaphoric/milestone_project_1/README.md

 Jan 22nd: fixed the background-color of the breadcrumbs div being a slightly different white than the rest of the page, same for the logo div

+jan 22nd: closing the section tag in the main body of any page breaks the positioning of the footer, unsure how to fix currently.

 ### HTML/CSS Validators

 ### WAVE